 Distributors of the Power Balance Band have given away and paid a number of high profile athletes to use their product.
-The key difference is that elite athletes from around the world have used Q magnets long term and had them prescribed by the people in charge of player welfare.
+The key difference is that elite athletes from around the world have used Q Magnets long term and had them prescribed by the people overseeing player’s rehabilitation.
 Teams including the Queensland Reds, Brisbane Lions, Western Force, Fremantle Dockers.

 I happened to be with a major sporting team just after they handed out the power balance band to everyone like candy.
 Players were sporting the new band, but for a few days or weeks at best.
 This is what you call a fad.

 None of the endorsements or testimonies on the Q Magnet website have been paid for.
 The only exception could be motocross rider Steve Sommerfeld who is sponsored by Lifestyle Therapies for his physiotherapy treatment and Q Magnets mainly because his sport can provide opportunities to test the effectiveness of the devices and you can see some of these effects for yourself.